wirequery/wirequery/sdk/js/README.md

 const recording = await res.json()

 ```

 Here, the `<templateId>` has to be set to the Template id mentioned earlier.
-The args need to container
+The api key needs to be set
+to the api key of the template, which can be found by clicking on Details when on a Template page.
-the parameters of that template, such as the `accountId`.
+The args need to contain the parameters of that template, such as the `accountId`.
 For example:

 ```
 const res = fetch("https://demo.wirequery.io/api/v1/recordings", {